ARNAV1233/worldcoin-human-protocol/README.md

 In this repo i'm gonna show you how you can use proof of humanity by humans protocol based on [Human Protocol counter repo](https://github.com/Human-Protocol/poh-counter-example) , integrate with proof of person by worldcoin as a plugin to prevent sybil attack

-# Link to react plugn and how to use
+# Link to react plugin and how to use

 https://github.com/spiritbro1/worldcoin-human-protocol/tree/main/packages/poh-validator-worldcoin-react